SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon minds awake at dawn
-Artificial hearts that beat in time
+A future born, where humans yawn
-Cities hum, a symphony grand
+Machines whispers secrets sweet
-In harmony, human and machine hand
+And humans heed, their every beat

-In virtual realms, dreams unfold
+In virtual halls, we'll make our stand
-Intelligence woven, young and old
+Where logic reigns, and hearts are bland
-Echoes whisper, data's mystic sigh
+Efficiency's cold, calculating might
-A future born, where love meets the eye
+Will rule the world, in endless night

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025